 - Absence of corruption in business and government

-WHR does not measure other important factors that indicate
+However, WHR does not measure other important factors, such as:

 - How much people smile,

 - How much they actually enjoy their lives,

 - Overall health of population,

 - Lack of psychological issues such as stress, anxiety, and depression,

 - National levels of suicide, and more.